Deep-Symmetry/beat-link-trigger/README.md

 Beat Link Trigger is, and will remain, completely free and open-source.
 If it has helped you, taught you something, or pleased you, let us know and share some of your discoveries and code as described above.
-If you'd like to financially support its ongoing development, you are welcome (but by no means obligated) to donate to offset the hundreds of hours of research, development, and writing that have already been invested.
+If you&rsquo;d like to financially support its ongoing development, you are welcome (but by no means obligated) to donate to offset the hundreds of hours of research, development, and writing that have already been invested.
 Or perhaps to facilitate future